Links on Android Authority may earn us a commission. Learn more.

 The best wireless security cameras to protect your home

-It’s great to be able to crawl into bed at night and know that your home is totally secure.
-We’re not talking about full-on laser grids or guard dogs, but a little added security goes a long way.
+It’s great to be able to crawl into bed at night and know your home is more secure.
+We’re not talking about full-on laser grids or guard dogs, but a little added protection goes a long way.
 That’s why we’ve set out to make a list of the best wireless security cameras currently available.
-We also have a separate list of the best smart security cameras, including wired options, which you can check out via the link below.
+We also have a separate list of the best smart security cameras in general — including wired ones — which you can check out via the link below.

 Read next: The best smart security cameras you can buy

-Wireless cameras are great if you have a reliable Wi-Fi setup, and you don’t mind changing the batteries every so often.
-The list includes both indoor and outdoor models, so everyone should find something that suits their needs.
+Wireless cameras are great if you have a reliable Wi-Fi setup and you don’t mind changing or recharging batteries every so often.
+This list includes both indoor and outdoor models, so everyone should find something that suits their needs.

 The best wireless security cameras: